subarudad/ratestask/README.md

 ### Using Docker Compose

-Build the Docker image and start the containers:
+Build the Docker images and start the containers:
 ```sh
 > docker compose up
 ```